 The books were by far the worst for both of us.
 We had a full library of books.
 I had kept books from when I was a kid and I became extremely emotional as I boxed them up.
 Two things made it possible for me to get through it.
 First, they went to the local library as a donation and second, I kept a small group of my favorites and found a place for them in the camper.
 I set the date for the big garage sale and discovered we still had a ton of stuff left.
 My garage was overflowing.
 I put an ad in the local free shopper and had my kids promote an extra 20% discount for friends on Facebook.
 It was a brutal two days, but I made over $1,000 which we ended up spending on a Sea Eagle Kayak, one of the more expensive things we wanted to get before we left.
 The ability to spend the money on a luxury purchase made it a little better, but it was a ton of work.
 Luckily one of the “pro buyers” came at noon on Sunday and offered us $290 for everything we had left.
 If it wasn’t for him doing the cleanup it would not have been worth it.

 There were some nice moments, such as when my daughter’s friend who just moved into her own place came over and I loaded her up for $50.
 Also, we sold all of our old camping gear…tents, sleeping bags, camp table, etc to a nice couple for $50.
 She mentioned they were having a tough time since moving here from North Carolina and needed some time away and I gave her everything camping related I had.
 My favorite was giving this nice Easter tea set to a little girl who didn’t have much money and selling our dining room table to her dad for $20.
 Those moments felt great but they were countered by the unpleasantness of watching people “paw” through our stuff and a strong emotional reaction watching people “paw” through our stuff and on occasion make rude comments about things.
 Honestly, if I had to do it all again I would list the big ticket items on Craig’s List and donate the rest.
-Update: I have no reqrets at this point about the storage unit.
-We haven’t been able to get back and clean it out, but our two kids are now splitting the cost with us so it is only $20 a month.
-I will say I can only remember a few items that are in it, so I am guessing we will have another big purge when we finally get back there.
+Update: I have no regrets about the storage unit.
+We finally cleaned it out three years later and although we completed another mini-purge we still have some of those items in Lee’s parent’s house.

 8. Preparing the house to sell – I recognize this might be very painful for some people, but in our case selling the house was more of a chore than an emotional event.
 It was never our dream home, and we’ve been talking about leaving the New England area as soon as our kids were grown anyway.
 It was the most physical work of any of the steps however; Lee painted the entire interior of the house and I cleaned the wood paneling on the outside.
 I also took on Murphy’s oil soaping all the woodwork which was a ton of bending and kneeling.
 Cleaning carpets, washing windows, you know, all the things you rarely do.
 Because of the weather, we had to wait until March to start and the outside activities were particularly challenging because it rained quite a bit.
 It delayed us getting the house on the market a bit, but such a relief when it was done.